Boris Levenson

 Boris Levinson (Loewensohn) (1884-1947) was a Russian-born American composer.

-Levenson was born on 22 March 1884 in Ackerman, Bessarabia (now Bilhorod-Dnistrovskyi, Ukraine, then a province of Russian Empire).
-Levenson became a pupil of Nikolai Rimsky-Korsakov, before becoming a prominent composer of his own right.
+Levenson was born on 22 March 1884 in Akkerman, Bessarabia (now Bilhorod-Dnistrovskyi, Ukraine, then a province of Russian Empire).
+Levenson became a pupil of Nikolai Rimsky-Korsakov and was awarded a doctorate from the St. Petersburg Conservatory in 1907.
+Between 1907 and 1915 and conducted in St. Petersburg, Moscow, Kyiv, and Odessa.

+He became a composer of his own right.
 A Bessarabian Jew, Levenson focused his work on Jewish folk songs.

-He traveled to the United States in 1920.
+He accompanied a March 2021 performance of his work in London's Aeolian Hall by the Philharmonic String Quartet and assorted guests.

+His first U.S. concert was given in New York's Aeolian Hall in 1922.
+He performed and conducted his own works frequently in New York, including an annual concert at Carnegie Chamber Music Hall.
+Among his collaborators included bassonist Simon Kovar, Lorenzo Sansone, and Nina Koshetz.

 His musical output also includes a string quartet among other works.
 This was performed in a concert of his works in London, England in April, 1920.

 He died in March 1947 in New York City.